 Christian Hansen, with the help of his younger brother Theophil Hansen, designed a well proportioned neoclassical building with a central Ionic portico.
 A colonnade with rectangular pillars runs along the facade.

-The interior of the portico is decorated with colorful murals created by Carl Rahl.
-The murals depict figures in classical attire gathered around king Otto and symbolize the renaissance of the arts and science in nineteenth-century Greece.
+The interior of the portico is decorated with colorful murals created by the Bavarian artist Carl Rahl.
+The murals depict figures in classical attire gathered around King Otto and symbolize the renaissance of the arts and science in nineteenth-century Greece.
 Atop the portico, statues of sphinxes refer to the ancient Greek legend of Oedipus.

 Four statues in front of the university building commemorate important figures in the history of modern Greece: martyrs Rigas Feraios and Gregorius V (a revolutionary writer and an orthodox patriarch, both killed during the wars of independence), writer Adamantios Korais – whose ideas of democracy inspired Greek revolutionaries – and Ioannis Kapodistrias, the first head of state of independent Greece.